AdamBrodzinski/meteor-phonegap-oauth/README.md

 The patch basically listens for the pagestop event and analyzes the uri to determine what action to take (if any).
 This includes manually closing the InAppBrowser to satisfy Meteor's checks.

-This has been tested with Meteor 0.7, Cordova 3.3 and the Meteor-Rider hijacking method.
+This has been tested with Meteor 0.7, accounts-linkedin, Cordova 3.3 and the Meteor-Rider hijacking method.
-You can view demo of this working by searching for blonk on the App Store or Google Play Store.

 ### Setup